lsst-dm/dmtn-208/index.rst

 All cutout requests will create a FITS file.
 A cutout request may also create additional output files if alternate image types are requested.
-As a future enhancement, all cutout requests will also create a VOTable with provenance information.

-The primary output of a cutout operation in the initial implementation will be a single FITS file.
+The job representation for a successful async request in the initial implementation will be a single FITS file.
-Each stencil parameter produces a separate cutout image.
-The cutout images will be stored as extensions in the result FITS file, not in the Basic FITS HDU.
+The cutout image will be stored as an extension in the FITS file, not in the Basic FITS HDU.
 This output should use a ``Content-Type`` of ``application/fits`` [#]_.

 .. [#] ``image/fits`` is not appropriate since no image is returned in the primary HDU.

-The result of a sync request that does not request an alternate image format is the FITS file.
 Therefore the sync API will redirect to the FITS file result of the underlying async job.

-The job representation for a successful async request will list the FITS file as the only result in the initial implementation.
-As a future enhancement, it will also list the VOTable with provenance information as a secondary output.
+As discussed in :ref:`cutout-future`, there is some controversy over the output format when multiple ``ID`` parameters or stencils are provided.
+The initial implementation will not support this.

 When client/server Butler is available, the FITS file will be provided via a redirect to a signed link for the location of the FITS file in the object store underlying the Butler collection.
 Signed URLs are temporary and may have a lifetime shorter than the output Butler collection, so the image cutout service will ask the client/server Butler for new signed URL each time the job results are requested (possibly with caching of up to an hour).
 The URL of the job result may therefore change, although the underlying objects will stay the same, and the client should not save the URL for much later use.

 Until client/server Butler is available, the URL of the FITS file will be an unsigned redirect to the object store URL, and we will make the object store public (but with a random name).
-The same will be done for the VOTable and for alternate image output formats.
+The same will be done for alternate image output formats.

 The SQL database that holds metadata about async jobs will hold the information required to request or reconstruct the URL of the FITS file.
 That information will be retrieved from there by the API service and used to construct the UWS job status response.